Asterizm-Protocol/asterizm-contracts-canton/scripts/readme.md

 ---

-## 5. Новые транзакции
+## 5. New transactions
-Если нужно отправить следующую:
+If you need to send the next one:

-1. Меняем `txId` → `txId + 1`
+1. Change `txId` → `txId + 1`
-2. Обновляем `userServiceResult` значением из консоли прошлого запуска
+2. Update `userServiceResult` with the value from the previous run's console
-3. Обновляем `clientTxIdCid` значением из консоли прошлого запуска
+3. Update `clientTxIdCid` with the value from the previous run's console

 ---